AURORA | Museo de Baler and Quezon Park, Windows to Baler's Rich Past

 Museo de Baler's facade and Manuel Quezon's bronze statue

-Next to the iconic Baler 400 Years Monument that has a 4-foot-tall standee of the town's name near its base, the Quezon Memorial Park just across the street is most frequented in town.
+Next to the iconic Baler 400 Years Monument that has a four-foot-tall standee of the town's name near its base, the Quezon Memorial Park just across the street is most frequented in town.
 Tourists are spotted there at any time of day taking snaps of Museo de Baler's imposing façade, collecting selfies with Manuel Quezon's statue at the center, or just taking a respite at one of the concrete park benches.

 I once visited this historical surfing town years ago and like most town visitors, I spent some downtime in the park but without getting inside the local museum.
 It was only in my recent visit that I got to wallow in the museum's rich exhibits.